greenageinfo/greenageinfo.github.io/relocation/move-out.md

 # Move Out

 > [!IMPORTANT]
 > **Move-out process must be completed a day before your actual move-out date.
-All outstanding dues must be cleared before move-out.Please note that truck movements are only allowed between __1.00PM and 6.30PM__.**
+All outstanding dues must be cleared before move-out.
+Please note that truck movements are only allowed between __1.00PM and 6.30PM__.**

 [Download](https://drive.google.com/file/d/1xaqn3oTt4O72uYr8ajQdaDucfSvkmNLI/) the move-out form or collect it from the GOA office in Alpine Block.

 ## Owner